 “Ours is not the task of fixing the entire world all at once, but of stretching out to mend the part of the world that is within our reach.
 One of the most calming and powerful actions you can do to intervene in a stormy world is to stand up and show your soul.
 Soul on deck shines like gold in dark times.
 The light of the soul throws sparks, can send up flares, builds signal fires.” ~Dr. Clarissa Pinkole Estes

 I have been thinking so much about the signs of our times.
-As one who has always been an ‘out of the box’ thinker, I find myself looking for meaning and precision about the state of our country and the state of the world.
+As one who has always been interested in a symbolic and aerial perspective, I find myself looking for meaning and precision about the state of our country and the state of the world.
 Is there some meaning to be gained from all of what is happening?
-Have we finally come to a place where we can see how harmful our compulsive addiction to duality is?
-Are we living the koan of the ‘illness we need for our healing?’
+Have we arrived at a place where we can finally see how harmful our ways of living have become and why we need to reset our values and patterns of living?
+Are we in fact living out of the koan of the ‘illness we need for our healing?’
+All illness always has embedded in it the medicine for its cure.
+We just need to look deep enough to find it.
+It’s always there.
+Every illness is a call to connect with our soul and to find meaning in our suffering.
+It’s the way it has always been on Earth from time immemorial.

-This is a paradoxical journey into healing, but one that requires us to stretch our perspective beyond what we are taught by our culture, and especially our medical system.
+Illness provides a paradoxical journey into healing, but one that requires us to stretch our perspective with consciousness, beyond what we are taught by our culture, and especially our medical system.

 From this perspective, illness can be seen as a stage in our journey to wholeness.
-I see our country today in a quagmire.
-I see us as suffering from a grave illness.
+I see our country currently in a quagmire during this Pandemic.
+I see us as suffering from an illness of our collective soul.

-©March2021 Kalpana (Rose) M. Kumar M.D., CEO and Medical Director, The Ommani Center for Integrative Medicine, Pewaukee, WI. www.ommanicenter.com Author of 2nd Edition – Becoming Real: Reclaiming Your Health in Midlife 2014, Medial Press.
+©March2022/February2022/September2018/March2017 Kalpana (Rose) M. Kumar M.D., CEO and Medical Director, The Ommani Center for Integrative Medicine, Pewaukee, WI. www.ommanicenter.com Author of Becoming Real: Reclaiming Your Health in Midlife (2nd Edition), Medial Press, 2014.
+Dr. Kumar is currently accepting new patients.
+Call 262.695.5311 for an appointment, either virtual or in-person for those free of symptoms.